Buy HDFC Bank shares: Chairman exit behind us? Target prices post Q4 results - BusinessToday

 A couple of brokerages have retained 'Buy' on HDFC Bank Ltd after the largest private sector bank's March quarter results.
 The lender reported a miss on net interest income (NII) and pre-provision operating profit (PPoP) due to lower interest income, however, beat on opex and provisions led to higher profit.
 Brokerages such as Nuvama Institutional Equities noted that loan-to-deposit ratio improved to 94.6 per cent in Q4FY26 from 98.7 per cent sequentially, as deposits outpaced loans.
-Net interest margin (NIM) improved 3 basis points sequentially to 3.38 per cent for the quarter, they said..
+Net interest margin (NIM) improved 3 basis points sequentially to 3.38 per cent for the quarter, they said.

 HDFC Bank's asset quality remained the best-in-class with gross non-performing asset (NPA) ratio improving 9 basis points sequentially.
 The RBI’s mandate to unwind dollar positions led to subdued treasury income, Nuvama said.